Boathouse Row

-Boathouse Row is an historic site which is located in Philadelphia, Pennsylvania on the east bank of the Schuylkill River just north of the Fairmount Water Works and the Philadelphia Museum of Art.
+Boathouse Row is a historic site which is located in Philadelphia, Pennsylvania, on the east bank of the Schuylkill River just north of the Fairmount Water Works and the Philadelphia Museum of Art.
 It consists of a row of fifteen boathouses housing social and rowing clubs and their racing shells.
-Each of the boathouses has its own history, and all have addresses on both Boathouse Row and Kelly Drive (named after famous Philadelphia oarsman John B. Kelly Jr.).
+Each of the boathouses has its own history, and all have addresses on both Boathouse Row and Kelly Drive, named after Philadelphia oarsman John B. Kelly Jr.

 Boathouses #2 through #14 are part of a group known as the Schuylkill Navy, which encompasses several other boathouses along the river.
 Boathouse #1 is Lloyd Hall and is the only public boathouse facility on the Row.
 Boathouse #15 houses the Sedgeley Club, which operates the Turtle Rock Lighthouse.
 The boathouses are all at least a century old, and some were built more than 150 years ago.

 History and importance

-Boathouse Row hosts several major rowing regattas, including the Dad Vail Regatta, Stotesbury Cup Regatta, the Navy Day Regatta, the Independence Day Regatta, and the Head of the Schuylkill.
+Boathouse Row hosts several major rowing regattas, including the Philadelphia Scholastic Rowing Association's Manny Flick regatta series, the Stotesbury Cup Regatta, the Navy Day Regatta, the Independence Day Regatta, and the Head of the Schuylkill Regatta.

 The boathouses are seen as centers of the rowing community around the United States.
 Rowers from the boathouses compete at every level, including local clubs, high schools, colleges, summer racing programs, and international-level athletics.

 In 1979, lights designed by architectural lighting designer Ray Grenald were installed to outline each of the boathouses, giving them a nightly Christmas-like gingerbread house appearance and reflecting in the Schuylkill River.
 He proposed the lights after hearing talk of destroying the decaying Victorian boathouses.
 Lights on the buildings at night would serve to make them more noticed and appreciated.
 In 2005, after two refurbishings, the houses were outfitted with computerized LEDs that can light up in various colors, depending on the event or season.

 Boathouse Row is a National Historic Landmark and was listed on the National Register of Historic Places in 1987.

-Local universities including Drexel, Penn, and La Salle row out of houses on Boathouse Row.
+Local universities including Drexel, Penn, Philadelphia University and La Salle row out of houses on Boathouse Row.
 Temple and Saint Joseph's row out of other boathouses along the Schuylkill that are not part of the Row.